AngleProtocol/safe-multisig/README.md

 ### Add Delegate

 The [addDelegate.py](./addDelegate.py) file helps to add a delegate to a Gnosis Safe.

-A delegate is an address that can propose transactions to a Gnosis Safe, it does not have any on-chain right.
+A delegate is an address that can propose transactions to a Gnosis Safe, it does not have any onchain right.
 The delegate address just has the right to mess up with the portal of waiting transactions associated to a safe.
 There are some other utility functions in this file.

 The reason for introducing a delegate is that the address of the delegate can be unsafe and its private key can be stored in clear (because it never directly interacts with the blockchain).

-### Scripts: Propose
+### Propose a transaction

+#### Build your script

+To propose a transaction through the Gnosis Safe UI, what you first need is a script corresponding to the transaction you want to push.

+For example: `scripts/foundry/Example.s.sol` contains an example of a script designed to build the transaction to pause an ERC20 token that is pausable.

+You can craft any script within the [folder](scripts/foundry/) using Foundry

+In any case, you will need the script to compile before running it and so if calling functions of other contracts, you'll most likely need to provide the Solidity interfaces of the contracts that you'll be calling from your script.

+Once your script is ready, you can then prepare to submit it to your Gnosis Safe so your signers just have to sign it.

 #### Fork

-Some scripts need to make on chain calls, so you should run beforehand:
+Your script may need to make on chain calls, so you should run beforehand:

 ```bash
 yarn fork:{CHAIN_NAME}